hmrc/fraud-prevention/README.md

 val headerValidators = AntiFraudHeadersValidator.buildRequiredHeaderValidators(requiredHeaders)
 ```

-Then, once you have the validators for the required headers, for each incoming request to the API, your controllers have to execute the following code:
+Then, once you have the validators for all your required headers, for each incoming request to the API, your controllers have to execute the following code:
 ``` scala
 import uk.gov.hmrc.fraudprevention.AntiFraudHeadersValidator